-Learn more about our efforts to reduce and report greenhouse gas emissions in our annual Corporate Responsibility Report, in our 2017 Energy and Carbon Emissions Reporting Summary (PDF) and in Xcel Energy's 2017 climate change report to CDP.
-We also participated in the CDP Water Program in 2017 (PDF)
+Learn more about our efforts to reduce and report carbon emissions in our annual Corporate Responsibility Report, in our 2017 Energy and Carbon Emissions Reporting Summary (PDF) and in Xcel Energy's 2018 climate change report to CDP.

 Xcel Energy becomes one of the first power suppliers to sign on to track, verify, and reduce carbon emissions.